Special Educational Needs and Disabilities

 - Actively engage with other agencies to support specific needs with specialist expertise

-The Special Educational Needs Co-ordinator (SENCO) is Miss Rachel Holyoak.
+The Special Educational Needs Co-ordinator (SENCO) is Mrs Rachel Spence.
 All SEND provision in school is closely monitored, reviewed and evaluated by the Senior Leadership Team, who then report to the school governing body on how individual needs are being met.

 School has an identified budget for SEND.
 Decisions about the notional SEN budget are made in consultation with the governing body and reflect a priority of need.
 For children identified with a high level of need, further applications for Top Up funding (FFI) are completed by the SENCO.